mathigon/textbooks/content/codes/content.md

       .legend(slot="legend") Let's do the next bit at position 2.
 Choose every other 2 bits.
       .legend(slot="legend") This group of bits has an *odd* parity.
 So we give it value *1*.
       .legend(slot="legend") Let's do the next bit at position 4.
 Choose every other 4 bits.
       .legend(slot="legend") This group of bits has an *even* parity.
 So we give it value *0*.
+      .legend(slot="legend") Let's do the next bit at position 8.
+Choose every other 8 bits.
+      .legend(slot="legend") This group of bits has an *even* parity.
+So we give it value *0*.
       .legend(slot="legend") Here is our final encoded string of bits to send!